viacheslavpopov/ParkFinder.Solution/README.md

 #### Accessing the SwaggerUI

 Launch the project from the TravelAPI project folder by typing `dotnet run` into the terminal.
-Input `http://localhost:5004/swagger` to view and interact with the Swashbuckle SwaggerUI.
+Input `http://localhost:5000/swagger` to view and interact with the Swashbuckle SwaggerUI.
+Input `http://localhost:5000/swagger/v1/swagger.json` to view the raw json data from Swagger.

 ![Swagger UI Endpoints](TODO.png "TravelAPI Endpoints")